cloudnativeessentials/dra-tutorial/dra-tutorial.md

 ## Module 1: Introduction to Dynamic Resource Allocation (DRA)
 Kubernetes v1.34 was released in August and the core components of Dynamic Resource Allocation were promoted to stable / GA.
 Workloads need more than CPU and memory but also need specialized hardware.
-DRA is a new API for Pods to request and access specialized hardware like accelerators or network-attached devices.
+DRA is a new API for Pods to request and access specialized hardware like accelerators such as GPUs, field programmable gate arrays (FPGAs), Tensor Processing Unit (TPU) or network-attached devices.
 Support for hardware are provided by vendors via DRA drivers.

 The previous way of accessing specialized hardware was with node plugins and had limitations such as the inability to share allocated devices among multiple Pods and the device had to be attached to a node (node-local) not across the network fabric.

 Node plugins are good for requesting single, linear quantity of resources.

-Let's take a look at a few vendor examples: NVIDIA and Intel NVIDIA offers DRA driers for two types of resources: GPUs and ComputeDomains.
+Later, you will take a look at a few vendor's DRA drivers: NVIDIA and Intel NVIDIA offers DRA driers for two types of resources: GPUs and ComputeDomains.

+Compared to device plugins, DRA offers the following benefits:
+- device filtering with Common Expression Language (CEL) for fine-grained filtering
+- device sharing
+- centralized device categorization

-## DRA Overview
+### DRA Overview
+Dynamic Resource Allocation
 Like with Device Plugin, you need a driver.
 The DRA driver (installed locally) has a component called the kubelet-plugin (typically a DaemonSet) that talks to the node's kubelet about the device and prepares the device to be used.